AbhishekMSharma/leetcode-solutions-python/README.md

 ### leetcode-solutions-python
-Solutions for LeetCode challenges in Python
+Solutions for LeetCode challenges in Python.

 ### What is LeetCode?
 LeetCode is a website having nearly 650 technical coding challenges.